-Applicants for spring semester are notified of admissions decisions
+- Mid-December: Applicants for spring semester are notified or admissions decisions

 One evaluation should be from a math or science instructor, and the other two should be from any instructors who know you well.
 We find that the best recommendations are written by professors who know an applicant well as both a student and a person.

 You are also welcome (but not required) to submit two supplemental letters of recommendation from high school teachers, employers, etc.

 Please have your high school transcript/secondary school records sent directly to MIT.
 If you went to high school in another country and cannot have your transcripts sent by the school, you may include a copy of your grades with your application.

 We require an official transcript from each college attended.
 Please have all transcripts sent directly to MIT.
 Admissions decisions will be based on your coursework completed to date.
 If you are admitted, you will need to submit a final transcript when your most recent grades become available.

 Standardized tests are required for any transfer application to MIT, regardless of how many years of college you have completed.